Hurricane Ian Barrels Toward Florida as Extremely Dangerous Category 4 Storm

 A storm surge warning was in effect for the Lower Florida Keys from Big Pine Key westward to Key West, Suwannee River southward to Flamingo, Tampa Bay, the Dry Tortugas, the Flagler/Volusia Line to the mouth of the St. Mary's River, and the St. Johns River.

-A storm surge watch is in effect for Florida Bay, the mouth of St. Mary's River to South Santee River, and south the Florida Keys from Card Sound Bridge westward to east of Big Pine Key.
+A storm surge watch is in effect for Florida Bay, and the Florida Keys from Card Sound Bridge westward to east of Big Pine Key.

-“People on the barrier islands who decide not to go, they do so at their own peril,” Roger Desjarlais, Lee County’s county manager, said early Tuesday.
-“The best thing they can do is leave."

-As many as 300,000 people may be evacuated from low-lying areas in Hillsborough County alone, county administrator Bonnie Wise said.
-Some of those evacuations began Monday afternoon in the most vulnerable areas, with schools and other locations opening as shelters.

-“We must do everything we can to protect our residents.
-Time is of the essence,” Wise said.
+More than 2.5 million people were under mandatory evacuation orders, in Hillsborough, Lee and other counties.

-Lee County -- where Fort Myers is on Florida’s southwest Gulf Coast -- also issued mandatory evacuations early Tuesday for low-lying areas including Fort Myers Beach, Sanibel and Bonita Beach, where about 250,000 people live, after forecasters expanded the hurricane warning area.
+Lee County - where Fort Myers is on Florida’s southwest Gulf Coast - had issued mandatory evacuations early Tuesday for low-lying areas including Fort Myers Beach, Sanibel and Bonita Beach, where about 250,000 people live, after forecasters expanded the hurricane warning area.

-“With the kind of tidal surge we’re talking about, it would not be uncommon for both islands to be overwashed, and it’s a dangerous place to be,” Desjarlais said.
-We cannot by law force people off the islands, but we strongly recommend that they go.”

-DeSantis said about 2.5 million people were under some type of evacuation order in the state.
+“If you are in any of those counties it is no longer possible to safely evacuate.
+It’s time to hunker down and prepare for the storm," DeSantis said Wednesday.
+“Do what you need to do to stay safe.
+If you are where that storm is approaching, you’re already in hazardous conditions.
+It’s going to get a lot worse very quickly.
+So please hunker down."

+DeSantis activated the state's National Guard ahead of the storm's expected impact this week.
+The governor's declaration frees up emergency protective funding to address potential damage from storm surge, flooding, dangerous winds and other weather conditions throughout the state.

 Tampa International Airport suspended all operations Tuesday afternoon due to the hurricane.
 Travelers were advised to contact their airline for information.
 American Airlines, meanwhile, reduced fares for flights out of 20 airports in the region that may be impacted by the storm.
 The airline was also waving fees for checked baggage and carry-on pets to help those in the area to evacuate.

-The power company said they were pre-positioning workers and supplies to respond to any outages from the hurricane, which was forecast to possibly make landfall along Florida's west coast later this week.

-Although South Florida likely won't take a direct hit from Hurricane Ian, flooding was expected throughout the area over the next couple days.
+Although South Florida won't take a direct hit from Hurricane Ian, severe weather and flooding was expected throughout the area over the next couple days.

+In Broward, volatile storms passing through Tuesday night spawned a tornado which flipped small planes and a second unconfirmed tornado that ripped through a neighborhood uprooting trees.

 A flood watch was issued for most of South Florida and remained in effect until Thursday morning.